LiskArchive/lisk-explorer/README.md

 docker-compose down --volumes
 ```

-For further information about managing and configuring Lisk Explorer, see [Run With Docker](/docs/run_with_docker.md).
+For further information about managing and configuring Leasehold Explorer, see [Run With Docker](/docs/run_with_docker.md).

 ### Installation From Source

-For further information about managing and configuring Lisk Explorer, see [Run From Source](/docs/run_from_source.md).
+For further information about managing and configuring Leasehold Explorer, see [Run From Source](/docs/run_from_source.md).

 ## Running tests